Complaints Receiving Officer

 - Provide information to facilitate complainants’ informed decision in choosing problem solving or compliance review;

-- Forward complaints to the OSPF or CRP based on the choice of complainants; or forward complaints that are beyond the scope of the Accountability Mechanism e.g. procurement, corruption issues;
+- Forward complaints to the Office of the Special Project Facilitator or Compliance Review Panel based on the choice of complainants; or forward complaints that are beyond the scope of the Accountability Mechanism e.g. procurement, corruption issues;

-- Copy the relevant parties (e.g. the OSPF, CRP, and operations department) if complaints are not forwarded to them, stressing the importance of maintaining confidentiality of complainants’ identities when required;
+- Copy the relevant parties (e.g. the Office of the Special Project Facilitator, Compliance Review Panel, and operations department) if complaints are not forwarded to them, stressing the importance of maintaining confidentiality of complainants’ identities when required;

 - Register complaints; and